ihh/quaff/INSTALL.md

 - make
 - perl (only to run the tests)

+Type:
+ "make quaff" to build in bin/
-Type "make" to install in bin/ directory.
+ "make install" to install in /usr/local/bin/